TMJ Treatment Kallangur

 On a brighter note, the pain and discomfort associated with jaw pain don’t last for long and can be alleviated with home remedies, self-managed care, and non-surgical dental treatments.
 However, for serious cases in which other treatments have failed, surgery is the treatment of last resort.

 Here are some of the treatments for TMJ disorder recommended by dental professionals or TMJ specialist:

-Over-the-counter painkillers – these can help alleviate discomforts related to TMJ disorder.
+Over-the-counter painkillers can help alleviate discomforts related to TMJ disorder.
 For a stronger pain reliever, a prescription may be necessary.

-Splints or mouthguards – splints and mouthguards are custom-made to prevent teeth grinding and provoking TMJ pain.
+Splints and mouthguards are custom-made to prevent teeth grinding and provoking TMJ pain.

 Home remedies – use ice packs to reduce pain.
 Avoid chewing gum.
 Eat soft foods to avoid overstretching the jaw.

 Do you have issues with your jaw?
-Visit us here at Prevent Dental Suite today for comprehensive examination.
-We have ideal solutions for your TMJ disorder.
+Visit us here at Prevent Dental Suite today for a comprehensive examination.
+At Prevent Dental Suite, we have ideal solutions for your TMJ disorder.
 We provide modern restorative work and comfortable mouthguards.